The Centre for Crime and Justice Studies was established in July 1931 as the 'Association for the Scientific Treatment of Criminals'.

-The aim of the early founders of what became the Centre was to promote the notion, backed by scientific research, that there was a better way of dealing with offenders than prison and to translate this notion into action.
+The aim of the early founders of what became the Centre was to promote the notion, backed by scientific research, that there were better ways of dealing with offenders than prison and to translate this notion into action.
 This aspiration was crystallised in the first Annual Report, published in 1932, as follows:

 - To initiate and promote scientific research into the causes and prevention of crime.